When we talk about investing in mutual funds, the term NAV gets mentioned frequently

 3. What About Redemption and Switch Requests?

 For redemption requests, for all categories, the cut-off time has been updated to 1 pm.
 The applicable NAV would be of the same day.
-Similarly for switch to direct requests, systematic transfer plans (STP) and systematic withdrawal plans (SWP) , the cut off time again is 1 pm and the applicable NAV would be of the same day again.
+Similarly, for a switch to direct requests, systematic transfer plans (STP) and systematic withdrawal plans (SWP), the cut off time again is 1 pm for liquid and overnight funds and debt/conservative hybrid funds.
+The cut-off timing is 3.00 p.m. for Aal other schemes other than those mentioned above.
+The applicable NAV would be of the same day again.

 Let’s read more about NAV and it’s a calculation in the blog ahead.